-The criteria for annual readmission include: (1) academic work attempted and completed (GPA of 2.00 or higher) and (2) satisfactory growth in the cognitive and functional affective areas of the university's educational objectives.
+The criteria for annual readmission include: (1) academic work attempted and completed with a grade point average (GPA) of 2.0 or higher and (2) satisfactory growth in the cognitive and functional affective areas of the university's educational objectives.
 After examination by the enrollment management committee, the student's status may be: (a) readmission, (b) denial of annual readmission because of (1) academic disqualification, (2) unsatisfactory personal development.
 Students may appeal to the president, whose action is final.
 A tuition deposit may be required for annual readmission.
 For more information regarding annual readmission, refer to the Concordia University Student Handbook.